 - One (or more) whitespace characters must occur between each line number and text.

-- No table of content or index should be included in the file.
+- No table of contents or index should be included in the file.

 - No timestamps should be included in the margins.

 If you cannot obtain the TXT file, a workaround would be to obtain what court reporters refer to as an "E-Transcript" or "E-Trans" or ".PTX" file.
 These are all the same proprietary file type owned by Thomson Reuters.
-If you can open a .PTX file on your desktop PC computer you probably have the E-Transcript Viewer installed, so you can select File > Save As > Transcript > ASCII… and choose Text File (*.txt) in the "Save as type:", and Amicus in the "Transcript Style:" drop down lists.
+If you can open a .PTX file on your desktop PC computer you probably have the E-Transcript Viewer installed, so you can select File > Save As > Transcript > ASCII… and choose Text File (*.txt) in the "Save as type:", and Amicus in the "Transcript Style:" drop-down lists.
 The resulting file can be opened in TranscriptPad.
-If you do not have the E-Transcript Viewer installed, you can download the E-Transcript Viewer for free here (it is only available for the PC): http://store.westlaw.com/software/ebundle/viewer/default.aspx
+(If you do not have the E-Transcript Viewer installed, you can download the E-Transcript Viewer for free from Thomson Reuters website, just search for E-Transcript Bundle Viewer).